-When the TED Idea Search is open, applicants are invited to fill out a form and create a 2-minute video as a part of their submission.
-Finalists are invited to a virtual event where they talk more about their idea and participate in a Q&A with members of the TED community.
-From there, winners are invited to give a TED Talk, either virtually or in person.
+If selected for round 2, you'll be invited to a virtual event where you'll talk more about your idea and participate in a Q&A with members of the TED community.
+Winners will be invited to give a TED Talk, either virtually or in person.

 Tips for success before applying

 We're looking for ideas worth spreading — that's our mission!
 So… What does that mean?
 We're looking for ideas that are new, unique, and can offer an insight or a new way of thinking to a very large audience.

 A TED Talk usually has a topic and an idea.